.

 The orthotic below is the best prefabricated on the market for helping treat and control low muscle tone.
 One of the main goals of this orthotic is to prevent your child’s balance be affected by their low muscle tone.

 This orthotic can be fitted in most shoes including school shoes, sports shoes and dress shoes.
-I explain in further detail all of the benefits that this orthotic provides in a different article I wrote called:
+I explain in further detail all of the benefits that this orthotic provides in a different resource.

 Has your child been diagnosed with low muscle tone?
 Have you found a good pair of shoes and orthotics that has helped your child walk and run straighter?
 Please let us know in the comments section below so other families can benefit from your experiences.